decipheremory/wintersad/README.md

 Chimera Header Web UI is a NPM module that providing a federated/standardized data driven header for the Chimera application suite.
 The module currently only supports React based applications.
 Future milestones may support other UI framework such as AngularJS.
 Currently the header UI/UX was designed with heavy influence upon adopting Google's Materialized Designs specs (https://www.google.com/design/spec/material-design/introduction.html).
 Components such as the App Tray and Contextual Search are driven by the data provided by the backend API.
 The data is governed by your user token (e.g. user_dn) and is restricted to what you are allowed access to.

+The dynamic header module is composed of a list of components.

+* **App Tray** Provides to user list of applications the user is allowed access to.
+Data is driven by the backend API.
+* **Contextual Search** Context search based on where you are in the application suite.
+Users are also allowed to manually select the contextual sources to execute search query against.
+The context search sources are data driven by the backend API.
+Executing the search query shall redirect users to the Chimera Search app.
+* **User Profile** Menu/Link to take users to the user profile app where user can update their profile.
+* **Export** [FUTURE] This feature has not been implemented yet
+* **Notification** Notification messages that's tied to user's account.

 The module is currently published to a private NPM server at https://npm.363-283.io.

 1. [Install](#install)